eviltester/testtoolhub/README.md

 Type in the `Length:` of counterstring.

-Defaults to `"*"` as the counterstring delimter but you can change this to whatever you want.
+Defaults to `"*"` as the counterstring delimiter but you can change this to whatever you want.

 and press: